 17. Old Calendars

-Old calendars have pictures of various things including landmarks, scenery or even pin-up girls.
+Old calendars have pictures of various things, including landmarks, scenery, or even pin-up girls.
 If you have a few of these old calendars lying around, recycle them to make money.
 This is a very simple thing.

 18. Junk Machinery

-These can be recycled to make candle holders, flower pots and lots of other stuff.
+These can be recycled to make candle holders, flower pots, and lots of other stuff.
 However, it would require some effort from you.
 These pieces first have to be cleaned of all oil and other stuff and repainted with designs to make them attractive.

 19. Glass Bottles

 Glass bottles painted with phosphorescent paint make superb road and lane markers for homeowners.
-These can be partly buried in the soil with part jutting out.
+These can be partially buried in the soil with part jutting out.
 The phosphorescent paint glows at night to clearly mark a small driveway or path in the garden or backyard.
-And the can be used to decorate a home too.
+And they can be used to decorate a home too.
 Glass bottles can be recycled using ordinary ceramic paint to create superb flower pots.